-Always remember that goal should be time-bound.
-Break them down in smaller steps, so you don’t get overwhelmed, just like the steps described to paying the debt.
+Always remember that goals should be time-bound.
+Break them down into smaller steps, so you don’t get overwhelmed, just like the steps described to paying the debt.

 Financial advisors recommend adding life insurance at this stage.
 Planning for the unexpected can help your family in case something happens.
 I have to check this on my end.

 The biggest financial goal at this stage is about retiring.
 If you start investing and saving earlier in life, you will be ahead of the race.
 To help you plan for retirement, start by determining how much money.

 When I started working, the company I was working for hired a financial advisor.
 He met each of us individually to set our investment portfolio based on our personal goals.
 I can’t forget his face when I told him I was planning on retire at 40.
 He must have had thought I was crazy or had lost my mind.
 I lost faith in him.

 The time to accomplish your financial goals depends on you and your commitment to achieving them.

 You might want to join the movement F.I.R.E(Financial Independence Retire Early).
 I am on Fire, are you?
 This philosophy aims to minimize expenses and maximize investment and savings, allowing you to retire earlier.